sisinflab/warprec/warprec/utils/config/README.md

 - **grace_period**: Min time unit given to each trial.
 - **reduction_factor**: Reduction rate of trials.
 Used inside ASHA scheduler to reduce the number of trials.

+#### 🛑 Early Stopping

+The `early_stopping` section is used to optionally add a stopping criteria to each trial.

+- **monitor**: The value to monitor during training.
+Can either be "score", to monitor the validation metric, or "loss".
+- **patience**: Number of consecutive evaluations without improvement after which training will be stopped.
+This value is *required* if the early stopping is included in the training.
+- **grace_period**: Minimum number of evaluations to run before applying early stopping, regardless of performance.
+- **min_delta**: Minimum change in the monitored value to qualify as an improvement.
+Changes smaller than this threshold are considered as no improvement.

 ### 📌 Example of Model Configuration

 Below is a full example of a `model configuration` that trains a model on given data: